-What types of flue spaces are in pallet rack systems?
+What types of flue spaces are in pallet rack spacing products?

 Longitudinal Flue space is the clearing or spacing between back-to-back rows of pallet rack.
 In other words, the longitudinal flue space is the space or distance between two back-to-back rows of pallet rack.
 Typically, pallets are loaded too far back on the rack in both back-to-back rows or product becomes dislodged which blocks the flue.
 With proper warehouse rack spacing and flue protection this can be avoided.